by Dr. Lawrence Wilson

 4. The effects of blood circulation.
 In order to use most minerals and chemical compounds, the blood circulation must be excellent.
 In many people, it is not good enough and this causes every illness imaginable.

-Nutritional balancing science includes the use of gentle exercise such as walking or rebounding, and daily us of a near infrared sauna to drastically increase circulation.
+Development science includes the use of gentle exercise such as walking or rebounding, and daily us of a near infrared sauna to drastically increase circulation.
 Vigorous exercise will work as well, but it depletes so many nutrients in our experience that it is not the best way to improve your circulation.
 Most people are not healthy enough to exercise vigorously on a regular basis, and can be injured too easily, as well.

 5. Hydration.
 This is another critical factor in making some substances biologically available to the body.
 Without enough of the right kind of water, the kidneys, the cell membranes and other structures do not function correctly.
 When this happens, even the best foods and food supplements can become toxic and hard to utilize well.